 Symposium, amongst other things, can mean “a one-day conference”.
 Who knew?
-(Not Plato – or me.)
-Last week I was invited to a symposium at Oxford’s Bodleian Library.
+(Not Plato for sure.
+And neither did I.) Last week I was invited to a symposium at Oxford.

 A year ago I blogged about my trip to Madrid at Easter 1980 when I was 25 years old.
-This memorable experience was made possible by the Osma Studentship: an award made annually to a post-graduate at Oxford.
-It has been held by many distinguished scholars (and me) over the last 100 years.
-It was through that blog post that the indefatigable Dr Marina Pérez de Arcos tracked me down and invited me to an event at the Weston Library auditorium on Friday 7 February.
+This memorable experience was made possible by the Osma Studentship: an award made annually to a deserving post-graduate Oxford student.
+It has been held by many distinguished scholars (and me!) over the last 100 years.
+It was through that blog post that the indefatigable Dr Marina Pérez de Arcos tracked me down and invited me to a symposium at the Bodleian’s Weston Library auditorium on Friday 7 February.

-I am ashamed to say that I knew very little about Osma until last week.
-I didn’t know that he was the first Spaniard to graduate from Oxford.
+To be frank I knew very little about Guillermo de Osma until last week.
+To start with, I didn’t know that he was the first Spaniard to graduate from Oxford.
 Until the Universities Tests Act of 1871 you could only take a degree at Oxford, Cambridge or Durham if you were an Anglican.
 That would rule out, for example, French Jews, German Lutherans and, of course, Catholics – Spanish, English or from elsewhere.
-If I ever knew this rather shameful fact, I had long ago forgotten.
+If I ever knew this shameful fact, I had long forgotten it.

 I wasn’t alone in knowing little, if anything, about Osma’s life.
 Other “Osma students”, including several professors of Spanish, admitted the same.
 At Friday’s event we were informed that he had studied History at Pembroke College, was awarded a First, and enjoyed his time at Oxford so much that he instituted the studentship that bears his name.

-Guillermo de Osma opposed the Spanish Church’s disposal of heritage items of great value and significance – not always successfully, as witness the outrageous acquisitions of William Randolph Hearst.
-We should also be grateful that Osma oversaw the restoration of the Alhambra as first President of its Board of Trustees (in which one might discern the influence of Herne Hill’s very own John Ruskin).
+Guillermo de Osma opposed the Spanish Church’s disposal of heritage items of great value and significance – although not always successfully, as witness the outrageous acquisitions of William Randolph Hearst.
+We should be grateful that Osma oversaw the restoration of the Alhambra, as first President of its Board of Trustees (in which one might discern the influence of Herne Hill’s very own John Ruskin).

-As well as the formal presentations we enjoyed a tour of the conservation studios, with a rare opportunity to see one of the few surviving Mixtec codices, Codex Selden; a lunch at Convocation House; and an evening reception at Pembroke College, where my old CEO at the British Library, Dame Lynne Brindley, is now Master.
-That is Oxford for you; there is no escape from your past.
+After the morning’s presentations we enjoyed a tour of the conservation studios, with a rare opportunity to see one of the few surviving Mixtec codices, Codex Selden; a lunch at Convocation House; and an evening reception at Pembroke College, where my old CEO at the British Library, Dame Lynne Brindley, is now Master.
+(That is Oxford for you; there is no escape from your past.)

-It was flattering to be invited to a symposium, even if I wasn’t asked (thankfully) to give a paper.
-I’d hoped to bump into my former tutor and a couple of fellow Osma Students whom I hadn’t seen for over 30 years!
-That wasn’t to be, but I did make some new contacts.
+It was flattering to be invited to a symposium, even if I wasn’t – thankfully – asked to give a paper.
+I’d hoped to bump into my former tutor and a couple of fellow Osma Students whom I hadn’t seen for over 30 years.
+That wasn’t to be, but I did make some contacts.
 Nice people.
 Something might come of it.

 The question is, what do I want to come of it?
 I have a love/hate relationship with Oxford.
 On the whole I had a great experience but sometimes I resent its influence over me.